 Learn something new every day More Info... by email

 As a team sport that can be enjoyed in a body of water, water polo incorporates some of the elements of competitive swimming, handball and football into one popular pastime.
-Played with two opposing teams, the purpose of water polo is to score goals against the opposing team.
+Played with two opposing teams, the purpose of the game is to score goals against the opposing team.
 Each successfully completed goal is worth one point.

 As the six water polo players move around the playing area to maneuver the handball into position to score, the goalie has the responsibility of deflecting any attempts by the opposite team to score.
 Generally, the goalkeeper is the only member of the team that can touch the ball with both hands, or touch bottom during active play.
 The other team members may move the ball around by tossing with one hand, or swimming through the water while pushing the ball in front.
 The mission is to score within a short period of time, as a team is only allowed to have possession of the ball for thirty seconds at a time.
 The team must either attempt to score a goal or yield control of the ball to the opposing team.

-People who wish to play water polo generally require strong swimming skills and a relatively high endurance level.
+People who wish to play this sport generally require strong swimming skills and a relatively high endurance level.
 Along with being a strong swimmer and being able to last through a physically demanding game, the typical water polo player also should have excellent hand-eye coordination, since the ability to handle and pass the ball quickly and accurately impacts the quality of the team effort.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!